MikeRogers0/MikeRogersIO/src/_posts/2019-02-08-naming-colours-in-sass.md

 ---
 layout: post
 title: Naming colours in SCSS
-categories:
- – blog
-published: true
-meta:
 description: Naming is tricky, here is how I do it.
-  index: true
 ---

 TL;DR: Name them after the object or action they describe.
 So `danger` over `red`, or `create` instead of `green`.